Instabilities in Multi-Asset and Multi-Agent Market Impact Games: Instabilities in Market Impact Games

 \subsubsection{Numerical analysis of stability}

-From the results of Section \ref{sec_inst_comm_cross_impact} we known that market stability is affected by the cross-impact structure in a market with two risk-neutral agents.
-Thus, in this section we want to study how the number of agents $J$, the risk-averse parameter $\gamma$ together with the number of assets $M$ might affect the market stability in the multi-agent and multi-asset case.
-We also examine the role of number of trading step $N$, even if we expect to have no role in stability, as also observed by \cite{luo_schied} for the one asset case.
+In this section we study how $J$, $M$, $\gamma$, and $N$ affect the market stability in the multi-agent and multi-asset case.
 In particular, we compute numerically $\theta^*$ such that when $\theta<\theta^*$ the market is unstable.
 As observed in Section \ref{sec_fund_solut_chara} it is sufficient to examine the oscillations of the fundamental solutions on the virtual assets.